The online home for collaborative projects between St. Olaf and Carleton Colleges in Northfield, Minnesota.

 Carleton Dean of the College Beverly Nagel and St. Olaf Provost and Dean of the College Marci Sortor have announced the fifth round of collaborative grants through the colleges’ “Broadening the Bridge” grant project, supported by the Andrew W. Mellon Foundation.
 In...read more

-In April 2015, Carleton Professor Greg Marfleet led a group of St. Olaf and Carleton students to the Midwest Political Science Association meeting in Chicago, where they presented posters that reflected their work in Marfleet’s course on the political psychology...read more
+In April 2015, Carleton Professor Greg Marfleet led a group of St. Olaf and Carleton students to the Midwest Political Science Association meeting in Chicago, where they presented posters that reflected their work in Marfleet's course on the political psychology of...read more

 Broadening the Bridge is a collaborative effort between St. Olaf and Carleton Colleges.
 A strong bridge is already sustained through the link between the two libraries, but we aim to extend our reach to one another.